slzatz/seeed_eink_board/README.md

 ipconfig getifaddr en0
 ```

-You want the address on your local network, usually something like `192.168.x.x`.
+The address can be on your local network or a remote server depending on where you want to run the image server.

 ### Step 6: Configure the Image Server Address